DrSnuggly/kotor-ii-switch-modding/README.md

      expects (known mods listed below).
 If this occurs:
      - In the TSLPatcher window, make a note of the filepath associated with the error (e.g. `lips/003EBO_loc.mod`.
-     - Dump the file from your Nintendo Switch
+     - Dump the file from your Nintendo Switch.
        - You may need to look under `Localized/<language>` due to how the Nintendo Switch version of the game implemented other languages).
      - Transfer the dumped file to your computer and place it in the location